 What is the IELTS Test?

 IELTS stands for the International English Language Testing System.
-It is co-owned by IDP (International Education Specialists) IELTS: Australia, Cambridge English Language Assessment (formally known as UCLES) and the British Council.
+It is co-owned by IDP (International Education Specialists) IELTS: Australia, Cambridge English Language Assessment (formerly known as UCLES) and the British Council.

 After changes were made to the test, it gained popularity.
 Today the test is taken by more than 3 million people a year in over 140 countries.
 It is used as a language proficiency test for those immigrating to Australia, Canada, New Zealand and the UK.
 Over 10,000 universities, schools and immigration authorities and companies also recognize IELTS scores for student, immigration and job applications as a trusted method to evaluate English language knowledge and skills.

 IELTS tests are available up to 10 times a year and offered throughout Switzerland for your convenience.
 Currently, The Boston School GmbH offers our preparation courses in Zurich.
 However, we have plans to expand to other regions of Switzerland where our dedicated teachers are located.
 You will find the list of upcoming test dates in the section entitled “IELTS Test Registration Center: Official Dates and Fees”.

 The IELTS Test comes in two main versions